dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 that static member of `C`, with the same static analysis and dynamic semantics as before the introduction of this feature.

+Otherwise, if `C` declares a constructor named `C.m` then the given expression is not a static member invocation.
+It is then handled with the same static analysis and dynamic semantics as before the introduction of this feature *(it may be an error, or it may be an instance creation expression; in any case, declarations in `C` are given a higher priority than declarations in extensions)*.

-Otherwise, an error occurs if no declarations named `m` or more than one declaration named `m` were found. *They would necessarily be declared in extensions.*
+Otherwise, an error occurs if no declarations named `m` or more than one declaration named `m` were found, or if both static members named `m` and constructors named `C.m` were found. *They would necessarily be declared in extensions.*

 Otherwise, the invocation is resolved to the given static member